aseyq/reciprocity_under_conflict/README.md

 ## System Requirements
 ### Hardware requirements
-Any modern personal computer or server that supports Windows, MacOS, or Linux operating system with enough RAM (at least 4 GB Recommended)
+Any modern personal computer or server that supports Windows, MacOS, or Linux operating system with enough RAM (at least 4 GB recommended.)
+The original simulations take a long time and generate data around 2GBs.
+Some of the operations like combining the data files after the simulations might require larger RAM depending on the number of simulation parameters.
+But if you once convert it to parquet (or download the `parquet` files we provided), you wouldn't need to use a memory as big as the dataset as it uses Apache arrow (arrow) to solve this issue.

 ## Software Requirements
 You need to have Python 3 (used 3.8) for simulations and R (used 4.2.3) for the analysis.